CourtneyThurston/personal-finance-memes-for-tech-teens/README.md

 I also keep some minor cash in checking to pay bills that require direct payment, like my internet and electric.

 Beyond that, I don't keep much liquid, because generally you're most risk-tolerant when you're young, making it the best time to invest for the long-term (like for retirement).
 For that reason, I keep the rest of my assets tied up in investments.

+Situations in which you'd want to keep more money liquid in savings include:
+* Saving for a downpayment.
+* Saving for a wedding.
+* Basically saving for anything large with a time horizon of less than 10 years.

 ### Investing Money and Retirement